khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 - Points of interest like text, icons, or footage can appear and move between sections to allow for more negative space between the assets.
 - Avoid diagonal movement.

-**Motion sample:** The text above is in section 1-2 while iconography occupies space in sections 2-2 and 2-3.

 <vimeo-player title="Frame composition" video-id="791336183"></vimeo-player>

 ## Tanuki + DevOps loop

 - Whenever introducing the GitLab logo in video, the trace logo animation may be used.
-- It should animate on using a stroke reveal using Interactive Ease.
+- It should animate on using a stroke reveal using Interactive ease.
 - Don't use any other reveals such as fading on logo, having the logo move in from outside the frame, or scaling to reveal the logo.

 <vimeo-player title="Tanuki" video-id="791334272"></vimeo-player>